akashuv-21/parase/README.md

 NID = 1 - \frac{\text{distance}}{\text{len(reference)} + \text{len(prediction)}}
 $$

-The distance measures the similarity between the reference and predicted text, with values ranging from 0 to 1, where 0 represents perfect alignment and 1 denotes complete dissimilarity.
+The normalized distance in the equation measures the similarity between the reference and predicted text, with values ranging from 0 to 1, where 0 represents perfect alignment and 1 denotes complete dissimilarity.
 Here, the predicted text is compared against the reference text to determine how many character-level insertions and deletions are needed to match it.
 A higher NID score reflects better performance in both recognizing and ordering the text within the document's detected layout regions.